Rhaeto-Romance languages: Romansh

 In Romansh word order directs the grammar rather than the noun being inflected.
 Additionally, similar to most other Romance languages there are two genders in addition to s being used to indicate a plural word.

 Friulian

 Similar to Italian and Spanish, most Friulian nouns end in a vowel based on the gender, with feminine nouns ending in e while masculine nouns end in i.

 Syntax

 The general word order is subject-verb-object, however this can change at times where the verb can come before the subject.

 Vocabulary

 Romansh

-Many place names in Romansh date back before Roman contact stemming from Celtic origins.
+Many place names in Romansh date back before Roman contact stemming from Raetic and Celtic origins.

 Friulian

-Most words in Friulian are of the Romance variety due to its Latin roots; however, it still has many place names and flora that trace back to Celtic origins.
+Most words in Friulian are of the Romance variety due to its Latin roots; however, it still has many place names and flora that trace back to Raetic, Venetic and Celtic origins.